Hamas says it's sending a delegation to Qatar to continue Gaza ceasefire talks

 Israel and Hamas agreed to a ceasefire in January that lasted eight weeks before Israel resumed the war last month.
 The initial ceasefire agreement was meant to bring the sides toward negotiating an end to the war, something Israel has resisted doing because it wants to defeat Hamas first.

+On Monday, the United Nations humanitarian office warned that the humanitarian situation in Gaza is now likely to be “the worst” since Israel launched its retaliation to Hamas’ Oct.
+7, 2023, attack, pointing to the Israeli ban on all supplies entering the Gaza Strip since March 2.

+U.N. spokesman Stephane Dujarric told reporters: “No fuel has come in, no food has come in, no medicine has come in.”

-The war started when Hamas-led militants killed 1,200 people, mostly civilians, during an Oct.
-7, 2023 attack on southern Israel and took 250 people captive.
-Many were freed in ceasefire deals and 59 remain in Gaza, 24 of whom are believed to still be alive.
+The war started when Hamas-led militants killed 1,200 people, mostly civilians, during the attack on southern Israel and took 251 people captive.
+Most have since been freed in ceasefire agreements and other deals.
+Fifty-nine remain in Gaza, 24 of whom are believed to still be alive.

-The Health Ministry said Monday that 38 bodies were brought to hospital across the territory over the past 24 hours.
-It said more than 1,600 people had been killed since the ceasefire collapsed.
+The Health Ministry said Monday that the bodies of 38 people killed in Israeli strikes were brought to hospitals across the territory over the past 24 hours.
+It said more than 1,600 people have been killed since the ceasefire collapsed.

-The Red Cross said it has not been granted access to visit him.
+A statement from the Red Cross said it has not been granted access to visit him and did not say how it had received confirmation of his detention.
 The Israeli military had no immediate comment.

 The military also said it killed nine militants traveling in the ambulances, without providing evidence.
 It named one of the militants, but the name did not match those of any of the paramedics, and no other bodies are known to have been recovered.